uhsealevelcenter/gts/README.md

-Simple class for NOAA footer GTS messages.
+Simple class for GTS messages.
+Does case checking for NOAA vs non-NOAA messages.